Doivssel/LASSO-/README.md

 ```math
 \theta^{t+1}=\beta^{t+1}+\frac{t}{t+3}\left(\beta^{t+1}-\beta^{t}\right)
 ```
-Now you only need to make z equal to $\theta^{t+1}$, in the proximal descent algorithm to improve our error.
+Now you only need to make z equal to to this new formula of $\beta^{t+1}$ in the proximal descent algorithm to improve the error.
 Indeed, it can be shown that using this alogrithm, the error descreased similarly to the function $\frac{1}{t^2}$.

 ## Parameters

-Concerning the parameters, I use backtracking line search or Nesterov constant to obtain the learning rate.
+Concerning the parameters, backtracking line search or Nesterov is used constant to obtain the learning rate (stepsize).
 And the
 $\lambda$ can be obtained by using cross-validation even if in practice cross validation tend to choose a $\lambda$ close to zero due to the bias of the LASSO.
 It may be more interesting to select a subset of variable by performing the LASSO for a range of
-$\lambda$ then estimate the coefficients in the subset by using OLS has it is without bias.
+$\lambda$, then estimate the coefficients in the subset by using OLS has it is without bias.
 Then calculate the MSE associated to each $\lambda$, and finaly selecting the lowest one.